tsherif/space-shooter.c/ARCHITECTURE.md

 Image assets for `space-shooter.c` are stored as [BMP files](https://en.wikipedia.org/wiki/BMP_file_format).
 They are parsed using the function `utils_bmpToImage()` ([utils.c]((./src/game/utils.c))) in `game_init()`.
 To minimize the complexity of the parser, I imposed the requirement that the BMP data must be 32bpp, uncompressed BGRA data (the format exported by [GIMP](https://www.gimp.org/)).

 Audio assets are stored as [WAVE files](http://soundfile.sapp.org/doc/WaveFormat/).
 They are parsed using the function `utils_wavToSound()` ([utils.c]((./src/game/utils.c))) in `game_init()`.
 To minimize the complexity of the parser, I imposed the requirement that the WAVE data must be 44.1kHz, 16-bit stereo data, and the chunks must be in the order `RIFF`, `fmt` then `data`.
-This chunk order was the one I found in all the assets I used (but it isn't imposed by the WAVE format), and I used [Audacity](https://www.audacityteam.org/) to fix the sample rate and number of channels where necessary.
+This chunk order was the one I found in all the assets I use (but it isn't imposed by the WAVE format), and I used [Audacity](https://www.audacityteam.org/) to fix the sample rate and number of channels where necessary.

 Failure to load image data will cause the game to abort.
 Failure to load audio data will still allow the game to run without the missing sounds.
 In debug builds, invalid data will cause the game to abort.

 ### Memory Management

+Almost all memory allocations in `space-shooter.c` are static, with dynamic allocations only used to load image and sound assets when the game initializes.
+This leads to a nice "developer peace of mind" benefit that once the game initializes, I no longer have to worry about errors related to allocating or freeing memory.

-All memory for game objects in `space-shooter.c` is statically allocated in the arrays in `Renderer_List` and `Entities_List`, which are managed as an object pool.
-Conceptually, the object pool can be thought of as a static array of game objects and a `count` that tracks how many objects are currently active.
+I implemented objects pools to manage objects that could exist in variable numbers in the game, such as game entities or sounds in the mixer.
+Conceptually, the object pool can be thought of as a static array of objects and a `count` that tracks how many of them are currently active.

 ```c
 // NOTE: This is not the actual implementation!